Metal fabrication covers a wide range of activities – from general welding to specialized laser job shops.

 You can improve workflows in many ways such as enhancing deposition rates, reducing spatter, increasing arc stability, reducing fumes, and enhancing weld-beads.

 For all workflows, you’ll need the right gas, and the supporting equipment and materials.
 WestAir's team of trained specialists will help you choose the right gases, equipment and delivery systems for your particular metal fabrication, welding and cutting applications.
+This makes us the best source for welding gases in California.
+Contact us with any questions you may have.

 You have many different ways to weld: Gas Metal Arc Welding, Flux Coated Arc Welding, Tungsten Inert Gas and Metal Inert Gas.
 Some methods involve a wire fed "gun" that feeds wire at an adjustable speed and sprays a shielding gas (generally pure CO2, or a mix of Argon and CO2) over the weld puddle to protect it from the outside world.
 In all welding methods, your productivity and effectiveness depends heavily on the gases you use and supply systems that deliver them.

-Flux-cored Arc Welding: FCAW uses an electric arc to coalesce, liquify, a tubular filler metal electrode and a base metal.
+Flux-cored Arc Welding: FCAW uses an electric arc to coalesce, liquefy, a tubular filler metal electrode and a base metal.
 You can achieve coalescence with or without a shield gas.
 Fabricators typically use FCAW for carbon steel, stainless steel and low-alloy steels.

 Gas Tungsten Arc Welding: GTAW (also known as Tungsten Inert Gas: TIG) liquefies metals by heating them with an electric arc formed between a tungsten electrode and the base metal.
 You may, or may not, use filler metal.
 You get gas shielding from your welding torch.
 GTAW/TIG produces the highest quality welds of any open-arc welding process.
 You can use GTAW/TIG in all welding positions, but you’ll probably need a highly skilled operator, especially on thin and intricate parts.
 The aerospace & aircraft, energy, chemicals and oil & gas industries use GTAW/TIG extensively.